davewalk/microscope/README.md

 * This package creates a new `users` collection in the database that stores user information T
 * The package autopublishes _only_ the current users information to the client and only the `_id` and `username`.
 On the server there's more information including a salted version of the user's password

+### Reactivity
+* A computation is a block of code that runs every time one of the data sources it depends on is updated.
+Meteor will setup most of the ones you'll need automatically, but it's useful to know how to do it yourself
+* Wrap `Deps.autorun` in the function that you want to run every time it's data source gets updated

 ### Meteorite Commands
 `mrt mongo`: Mongo database shell
 `mrt reset`: Reset the database